You will learn

 By adding a conditional split within a post-purchase flow, you can increase your engagement with customers the first time they buy while also nurturing your repeat customers strategically based on where they are at in their lifecycle with you.

-In your browse abandonment flow, you may want to create unique paths for those who viewed under three products in the last several days and those who viewed more than four different items.
+In your browse abandonment flow, you may want to create unique paths for those who viewed under 3 products in the last several days and those who viewed more than 4 different items.

 Those who only visited a single product page may have arrived through a direct search or otherwise knew how to land right where they wanted — your follow-up should focus mainly on that specific item, with the goal to get that shopper to come back and buy it (or a similar recommended item).